aslom/serverless-nyc-bai-case-study/README.md

 Adn feel free to reach out with any questions!
 Twitter @aslom https://twitter.com/aslom

-## Setup required

-Make sure <a href="https://docs.docker.com/install/#supported-platforms">Docker</a>. and <a href="https://realpython.com/installing-python/">python3</a> are installed in your laptop.

-Continue to find below instructions to setup IBM Cloud Account and install cloud functions CLI.

 ## Sign up for IBM Cloud Account
 *IBM Cloud Functions is based on the Apache OpenWhisk project.
 We'll be using IBM Cloud Functions for today's lab, but the concepts could apply to any managed Serverless offering.*